QuantEcon/lecture-python.myst/lectures/aiyagari.md

 In this lecture, we describe the structure of a class of models that build on work by Truman Bewley {cite}`Bewley1977`.

-We begin by discussing an example of a Bewley model due to [Rao Aiyagari](https://lectures.quantecon.org/_downloads/aiyagari_obit.pdf).
+We begin by discussing an example of a Bewley model due to Rao Aiyagari {cite}`Aiyagari1994`.

 The model features